 Attorneys interested in co-counseling with NILA will be asked to:

 - Articulate why they will benefit professionally or personally from having NILA as co-counsel;

 - Obtain client consent to NILA serving as a co-counsel in the case;

-- Abide strictly by the specific terms of the co-counsel agreement, including deadlines; and
+- Abide by the terms of a mutually-agreed upon co-counsel agreement; and

-- Agree to complete a services evaluation at the end of the case.
+- Agree to complete a short evaluation of the program.